dc25/sysblob.github.io/_posts/2023-09-04-guacamole.md

 - For Windows RDP connections set the security mode to NLA Authentication
 - For both linux and windows connections make sure to check the box to ignore certificate warnings
 - For SSH the entry only requires hostname, port 22, your username, and the SSH key in the format seen below.
-- I've find Guacamole doesn't seem to do well with DNS so I use IP addresses.
+- I've found Guacamole doesn't seem to do well with DNS so I use IP addresses.
 This could be my own issues.

 ![guacamole connections](guacamole-connections.png){: w="840" h="400" }{: .shadow }